 Column 1 Term Column 2 Definition Storey A space that is situated between one floor level and the floor level next above, or if there is no floor above, the ceiling or roof above, but not a space that contains only: (a) a lift shaft, stairway or meter room (b) a bathroom, shower room, laundry, water closet, or other sanitary compartment (c) a combination of the above.
 A mezzanine is a storey.
 A roofed structure on or part of a rooftop that does not solely accommodate building plant and equipment is a storey.
 A basement is not a storey.
 Stormwater Rainfall which runs off roofs, roads and other surfaces and flows into gutters, streams and waterways where it eventually flows into the bays and ocean.
 Streetscape The collective combination of urban form elements that constitute the view of a street and its public and private domains.
 These elements include buildings, roads, footpaths, vegetation, open spaces and street furniture.
 Structure Includes a wall or fence and anything fixed to or projecting from a building, wall, fence or other structure.
 Note-definition from the Building Act 1975.
 Temporary use A use that is impermanent and may be irregular or infrequent that does not require the construction of a permanent building or the installation of permanent infrastructure or services.
 Note-provisions for temporary use timeframes for defined uses may be provided in section 1.7 Local government administrative matters.
-Editor's note-it is recommended that local government use the ability under section 1.7 to further refine this definition for use in the local government area for defined uses.
-Transit oriented development Mixed use residential and employment areas, designed to maximise access to public transport through higher density development and pedestrian-friendly street environments.
+Editor's note-it is recommended that local government use the ability under section 1.7 to further refine this definition for use in the local government area Transit oriented development for defined uses.
+Mixed use residential and employment areas, designed to maximise access to public transport through higher density development and pedestrian-friendly street environments.
 Transport network The road network, road geometry and pavement, public transport networks and infrastructure, cycleways and pathways, and including landscaping and lighting.
 Ultimate development The realistic extent of development anticipated to be achieved when a site (or projection area or infrastructure service catchment) is fully developed.
 Urban purposes For the purpose of local government infrastructure plans, urban purposes includes residential (other than rural residential), retail, commercial, industrial, community and government related purposes.
-Use In relation to premises, includes any use incidental to and necessarily associated with the use of the premises.
-Note-definition from the Sustainable Planning Act 2009.
+Use For premises, includes an ancillary use of the premises.
+Note-definition from the Planning Act 2016 .
 Vegetation Is a native tree or plant other than the following: (a) grass or non-woody herbage; (b) a plant within a grassland regional ecosystem prescribed under a regulation; (c) a mangrove.
 Note-definition from the Vegetation Management Act 1999.